drxucong/TurboMemory-X/README_TurboMemory_X.md

 # TurboMemory X

 ## Description
-TurboMemory X is an innovative project designed to integrate FPGA and SSD technology to achieve and surpass the performance of HBM (High Bandwidth Memory) chips.
+TurboMemory X is an innovative project designed to integrate FPGA and DDR technology to achieve and surpass the performance of HBM (High Bandwidth Memory) chips.
 This project aims to provide a cost-effective solution to memory shortages in the AI era by leveraging high-speed FPGA and DDR arrays.

 ## Features
 - High-performance memory management